 Perhaps the only thing that we can be certain about Shakespeare’s life before he left for London is that he married Anne Hathaway and fathered three children.
 When they married, Shakespeare was only eighteen and Anne was eight years older and pregnant.
 The fact that he was so young presents us with two possibilities about his relationship with Anne, a question I examine in Will and Anne: love story or shotgun wedding?

 In Shakespeare Goes to London I examine the possible scenarios that motivated Shakespeare to leave Stratford-upon-Avon and what he might have done when he arrived in London.
 One possibility I examine is that he went directly to the Theatre, London’s first purpose-built playhouse, which was built by James Burbage, the father of the renowned actor Richard Burbage.
-Shakespeare spent his known professional career in partnership with the Richard Burbage and his brother Cuthbert, who managed the Theatre and later the Globe playhouses.
+Shakespeare spent his known professional career in partnership with Richard Burbage and his brother Cuthbert, who managed the Theatre and later the Globe playhouse.
 I tell their story in The Burbages: First Family of Theatre.

 If you have any friends interested in Shakespeare, please pass this post onto them.

 You and your friends will be more than welcome to visit me at paulinemontagna.com.au and you can keep up with any new developments on my website, and receive special announcements and offers by subscribing to my email list.
 You can also follow me on Facebook and Goodreads.
 And, of course, you can purchase my books from my store on Smashwords.